 Lasika granthi refers to lymphadenomas.
 This is a general term for any tumor of the lymph glands.
 These may become malignant.

 Lasika vahani refers to lymphangiomas.
 These are masses of anomalous lymph vessels that are present at birth.

-Ayurvedic prognosis depends on factors such as the relationship of the condition to the patient?s constitutioni, age and the season the condition occurs within.
-Those arising from the three doshas, rakta and medas are curable and consider easier to treat.
-Those that are large, hard and located on marmas along with those occurring in or on the throat and abdomen are said to be incurable.
+Ayurvedic prognosis depends on factors such as the relationship of the condition to the patient’s constitution, age, and the season the condition occurs within.
+Those arising from the three doshas, rakta and medas, are curable and consider easier to treat.
+Those that are large, hard, and located on marmas along with those occurring in or on the throat and abdomen are said to be incurable.

-Ancient knowledge provides important clues for the modern practitioner who desires to provide his / her patient with the best possible care.
-In this modern age cancer remains a primary threat to society and Western medicine offers little in the way of conventional treatment for many types of cancer.
-Thus, we must look for answers in the timeless sciences steeped in the knowledge, lore and wisdom of Nature herself.
-There lie treasures to be re-discovered that may one day bring an end to suffering.
+Ancient knowledge provides important clues for the modern practitioner who desires to provide their patient with the best possible care.
+In this modern age, cancer remains a primary threat to society and Western medicine offers little in the way of conventional treatment for many types of cancer.
+Thus, we must look for answers in the timeless sciences steeped in the knowledge, lore, and wisdom of Nature herself.
+There lay treasures waiting to be rediscovered that may one day bring an end to suffering.

-Ashtanga Hrdayam: First ed, translation by: Prof. K.R Srikantha Murthy: Krishnadas Academy, Varanasi, Copyright 1995
+Ashtanga Hrdayam: First Edition, translation by: Prof. K.R Srikantha Murthy: Krishnadas Academy, Varanasi, Copyright 1995

 Sushruta Samhita: K.L.
 Bhishagratna, Chaukhambha Press, Fourth Ed, Copyright 1991, Varanasi , India